Volunteers

 The Village of Cooperstown offers an opportunity for its residents, businesses, organizations, and others to get involved in helping to keep the Village safer.
 If you have already adopted a drain, thank you.
 If you would like to, thank you too and read on.
 Both the Adopt-A-Drain and Adopt-A Hydrant are modeled after the popular Adopt-A-Highway sponsored by the NYS Department of Transportation.

-We know some roads do receive their share of water and an unclogged drain can help keep water from overflowing into the streets and becoming a safety hazard.
+An unclogged storm drain can help keep water from overflowing into the streets and becoming a safety hazard.
 How would you like to become a Grate Keeper?
 There are 313 storm drains scattered throughout the Village, and many are awaiting your adoption.
 This is an enthusiastic charge to keep them all clear of debris, including leaves.
-Find the drains(s) nearest to your home, business, or organization and email the drain number(s) along with your contact information to Village volunteer Rich McCaffery at ctownadoptahydrantdrain@gmail.com or call 547-5256.
-You may also e-mail or call ahead of time to see if the drain you’re hoping for has not been adopted.
-All requests will be confirmed.

-To keep our Great Keepers safe and avoid any damage to the drain, here are helpful tips once you adopt your drain(s).
+To keep our Gate Keepers safe and avoid any damage to the drain, here are helpful tips once you adopt your drain(s).
 Always stand on the curb, not in the street, to clear the drain.
 Use a rake or pitch fork to clear leaves, limbs, and debris from the top of the catch basin.
 Do not push debris into the catch basin.
 Do not attempt to remove the grate, only the debris on top of the grate.
 Please place leaves and debris in your yard debris container for easy removal and recycling.

 When the forecast calls for a heavy rainfall, snow, or ice, be especially vigilant in removing the debris from each catch basin.
 After the storm, maintain the openings.
 The Village will continue monitoring storm drains, but the assistance of volunteers will reduce the possibility of flooding due to inoperable or clogged drains, especially in light of the more frequent and severe storms we have been seeing.